LivePersonInc/ephemerals/README.md

 [![Build Status](https://travis-ci.org/LivePersonInc/ephemerals.svg?branch=master)](https://travis-ci.org/LivePersonInc/ephemerals)

 Ephemerals make it easy to setup test environment on-the-fly and let it scale with your container cluster.
 The main motivation behind Ephemerals is that whole test environment is launched and destroyed during test lifecycle.

-Ephemerals takes care of deployment process of testing endpoints and initialization of test objects.
+Ephemerals takes care of deployment process of testing endpoints and initialization of test objects:

 ![](https://github.com/LivePersonInc/ephemerals/raw/master/eph.png)